sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 ### Alot Bad Bank Points

-Whatever the fictional set-up, when you're ready, set up a challenge in the narrative, then draw a box around **all** of the points currently in your *Bad Bank* and use them all before the characters get a chance to Rest.
+Whatever the fictional set-up, when you're ready, set up a challenge in the narrative, then draw a circle around **all** of the points currently in your *Bad Bank* and use them all before the characters get a chance to Rest.

 If you can do this, when they complete the challenge that used up the last of